At a glance

 - Country: UK, the larder sandwich of the store cupboard

 The sandwich could not come before the meat, and the meat has a precise birthday.
-Hormel, the meat packer based in Austin, Minnesota, first sold Spam on the fifth of July, 1937, devising it to move a surplus of pork shoulder the firm was struggling to sell as it was.
-The name was the winning entry in a contest, a hundred-dollar prize taken by Ken Daigneau, whose brother was an executive at the firm, and the company has kept the meaning of the four letters secret ever since, leaving spiced ham as the standing guess.
-From the start the selling point was shelf life: a cooked, cured meat that kept in the can without a fridge.
+Hormel, the packer in Austin, Minnesota, first sold Spam on the fifth of July, 1937, building it to move a surplus of pork shoulder the firm was struggling to shift as a cut.
+The name won a hundred-dollar contest, taken by an actor named Ken Daigneau whose brother was a company executive, and Hormel has kept the meaning of the four letters secret ever since, leaving spiced ham as the standing guess.
+From the start the selling point was shelf life: a cooked, cured meat that kept in the can with no fridge.

 It is the rare food whose name outgrew the food.
-A 1970 Monty Python sketch set in a cafe where every dish came with Spam, the word chanted over and over, is the reason unwanted email is called spam at all.
-The meat itself never left the shelf it was built for: by 2022 it was sold in forty-eight countries and trademarked in over a hundred, still a cooked cured loaf in a can, still waiting on a key and a knife and a slice of plain bread.
+A 1970 Monty Python sketch, set in a cafe where every dish came with Spam and the word was chanted until it drowned out conversation, is the reason unwanted email is called spam at all.
+The British end of the story has a quieter monument: when the Belle Vale factory was knocked down for a supermarket, a plaque went up inside the Morrisons that replaced it, marking the spot where the country's only Spam plant once ran.
+The slice it once turned out is still a cooked cured loaf in a can, still waiting on a key, a knife, and two slabs of plain bread.